 We all have different tastes when it comes to foods and drinks.
 The most effective way of ensuring your guests find at least something they are happy with is diversifying the menu.
 As an example, with meats, have everything from beef to poultry and from seafood to pork.
 You should also remember vegetarians and vegans in your food choices.
 Do not serve hot sources just because you like spicy food – you should have hot and mild options to accommodate everybody.

 - Don’t skimp on the portions

-Running out of food is embarrassing.
+Exquisite Menu Planning keeps you from running out of food which is embarrassing.
 Even when you have a fixed headcount, it pays to have 10% extra food to cater for those who may serve themselves larger portions and even gatecrashers.

 For more unique kitchen items for your home, click shopCHT.com.